Taut foliation

 In mathematics, tautness is a rigidity property of foliations.
 A taut foliation is a codimension 1 foliation of a closed manifold with the property that every leaf meets a transverse circle.
-By transverse circle, is meant a closed loop that is always transverse to the tangent field of the foliation.
+By transverse circle, is meant a closed loop that is always transverse to the leaves of the foliation.

 If the foliated manifold has non-empty tangential boundary, then a codimension 1 foliation is taut if every leaf meets a transverse circle or a transverse arc with endpoints on the tangential boundary.
 Equivalently, by a result of Dennis Sullivan, a codimension 1 foliation is taut if there exists a Riemannian metric that makes each leaf a minimal surface.
 Furthermore, for compact manifolds the existence, for every leaf $L$, of a transverse circle meeting $L$, implies the existence of a single transverse circle meeting every leaf.

 Taut foliations were brought to prominence by the work of William Thurston and David Gabai.